cljfx/cljfx/README.md

    With `:fx/key`-s specified, advancing of this component reordered children of VBox, and didn't change text of any labels, because their descriptions stayed the same.
-2. Setting pane constraints.
+2. Providing extra props available in certain contexts.
 If node is placed inside a pane, pane can layout it differently by looking into properties map of a node.
-These properties can be specified via keywords namespaced by pane's
+Nodes placed in ButtonBar can have OS-specific ordering depending on assigned ButtonData.
+These properties can be specified via keywords namespaced by container's fx-type.
+Example:
-   fx-type:
    ```clj
    (fx/on-fx-thread
      (fx/create-component